sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

 Thus: If I want to satisfy my need for clothing in a non-violent way, only three options remain:
 * To make it myself.
-* To have others make it for me deliberately.
+* To have others make it for me deliberately and give it to me deliberately.
 * To use cloth discarded by others.